"A library should be a place that is as inspiring as it is welcoming, both an incubator of creativity and a monument to human complexity.”

-Plans to redesign Hayden include adding multiple points of access, with greater indoor-outdoor connection; dedicating space for community gatherings; breaking the library up thematically to better facilitate navigation and research discovery; featuring and enhancing special collections; and building a smaller, highly curated academic print collection that draws from the library's 4.5 million volumes.
+Plans to redesign Hayden Library include adding multiple points of access, with greater indoor-outdoor connection; dedicating space for community gatherings; breaking the library up thematically to better facilitate navigation and research discovery; featuring and enhancing the university's distinctive collections; and building a smaller, highly curated academic print collection that draws from the library's more than 5 million volumes.

 While many books will remain at Hayden Library, those that leave will be permanently stationed at Noble Library or at the Polytechnic campus in a high-density fulfillment center, where books will be available for rapid delivery.
 The fulfillment center will operate similarly to Amazon Prime, getting students and faculty what they need quickly and efficiently, while maximizing space within Hayden Library for students to study, work and interact.